Rangers v Motherwell: Pick of the stats

 - Published

-Rangers are unbeaten in their last 55 top-flight meetings with Motherwell (W40 D15) since going down 0-1 in December 2002 under Alex McLeish.
-In their league history (excl. play-offs), this is 11 games longer than any unbeaten run they’ve had over any other side (44 v Dunfermline Athletic from 1973 to 2003).
+Rangers are unbeaten in their last 55 top-flight meetings with Motherwell (W40 D15) since going down 1-0 in December 2002 under Alex McLeish.
+In their league history (excluding play-offs), this is 11 games longer than any unbeaten run they’ve had over any other side (44 v Dunfermline Athletic from 1973 to 2003).

 Motherwell are winless in their last 37 league visits to Rangers (D7 L30) since a 2-0 victory in May 1997 courtesy of an Owen Coyle brace.